Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ### eDSL Types in Plutarch

 Most types prefixed with `P` are eDSL-level types, meaning that they're meant to be used with `Term`.
 They are merely used as a tag, and what Haskell value they can hold is not important.
-Their kind must be `(k → Type) → Type` .
+Their kind must be `PType`.

 ### `plet` to avoid work duplication
 Sometimes, when writing Haskell level functions for generating Plutarch terms, you may find yourself needing to re-use the Haskell level function's argument multiple times-